Rasmus-Ulstrup/Road-Anomaly-Detector/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

 **Road Anomaly Detector** is a machine learning project aimed at identifying and detecting anomalies on roads using image processing techniques.
 This project is designed to assist in the automation of road maintenance by providing a reliable tool for identifying potholes, cracks, and other surface irregularities.
+The project was done as a thesis at DTU by Rasmus Ulstrup and Bjørn Sejer.

 ## Installation